LAST UPDATED: 17/1/2018

 With a 60 model memory, actively developed open source software, voice alerts, haptic feedback and a range of telemetry options, the Taranis will do everything you need it to without breaking a sweat.
 You simply won't find another radio system which is as feature rich as the Taranis at the same price point.

 You don't necessarily need to buy your FPV gear at the same time as the rest of your build; many people build their first mini quads and then add FPV into the equation at a later stage.
 This can spread the cost of building and gives a bit of LOS flying experience before you dive into FPV.

-Circularly Polarized Antennae - TBS Triumph 5.8GHz Antenna RHCP (RP-SMA) (2 Pack)
+Circularly Polarized Antennae - TBS Triumph 5.8GHz Antenna RHCP (SMA) (2 Pack)

 If you think you can use those little black linear antennae which come with your video transmitter and receiver, think again!
 These will work at close range but any further away, on a constantly banking quad, you will find that your signal drops out far too much.
 Without boring you with the specifics of radio waves and antenna design, omni-directional circular polarized antennae are far better suited to mini quad applications.

 Your antennae are the single most important factor in your FPV setup so it's best not to skimp in this department.
 The TBS Triumph antennas are proven as being reliable and perform well.
 The extra small footprint and positionable coax cable make the Triumphs our antenna of choice for mini quad FPV.